Page 1 of 1

 Edit:

-pull request.
+I opened a pull request.
 But, feel free to close it again if you think it's better not to use that icon.